NanoComp/meep/doc/docs/Python_User_Interface.md

 **material functions**

-Any function that accepts a `Medium` instance can also accept a user defined Python funtion.
+Any function that accepts a `Medium` instance can also accept a user defined Python function.
 This allows you to specify the material as an arbitrary function of position.
-The function must have one argument, the position `Vector3`, and return the material at that point.
-Note that the function you supply can return *any* material.
-It's even possible to return another function  which would then be invoked in turn.
+The function must have one argument, the position `Vector3`, and return the material at that point, which should be a Python `Medium` instance.
+This is accomplished by passing a function to the `material_function` keyword argument in the `Simulation` constructor, or the `material` keyword argument in any `GeometricObject` constructor.

-Instead of `material_func`, you can use `epsilon_func`: give it a function of position that returns the dielectric constant at that point.
+Instead of the `material` or `material_function` arguments, you can also use the `epsilon_func` keyword argument to `Simulation` and `GeometricObject`, which takes a function of position that returns the dielectric constant at that point.

 **Important:** If your material function returns nonlinear, dispersive (Lorentzian or conducting), or magnetic materials, you should also include a list of these materials in the `extra_materials` input variable (above) to let Meep know that it needs to support these material types in your simulation.
 For dispersive materials, you need to include a material with the *same* $\gamma$<sub>*n*</sub> and $\mu$<sub>*n*</sub> values, so you can only have a finite number of these, whereas $\sigma$<sub>*n*</sub> can vary continuously and a matching $\sigma$<sub>*n*</sub> need not be specified in `extra_materials`.
 For nonlinear or conductivity materials, your `extra_materials` list need not match the actual values of $\sigma$ or $\chi$ returned by your material function, which can vary continuously.